jthies/dcse-summerschool/src/exercise-2/README.md

    RCP<operatort_type> belosPrec = rcp(new xpetraop_type(prec));
    ```

-4. In order to use the `FROSch` preconditioner as a preconditioner for the `Belos` iteration, we use the following line:
+4. The `FROSch` preconditioner is then specified as the preconditioner for the `Belos` iteration using (already in the code):

    ```c++
    linear_problem->setRightPrec(belosPrec);